-42. It is recommended that Members:

-Note the success of the Local Authority Mortgage Scheme (LAMS) in Nottinghamshire, in particular the successful partnership arrangements with district councils.
+- 47. It is recommended that Members: - (a) Note the success of the Local Authority Mortgage Scheme (LAMS) in Nottinghamshire, in particular the successful partnership arrangements with district councils. - (b) Note that the LAMS involving the Mansfield Building Society is to close. - (c) Note that existing LAMS involving Lloyds will close on 31 July 2016 and involvement with all future LAMS is suspended.

-Nigel Stevenson Temporary Service Director - Finance and Procurement
+Nigel Stevenson Service Director - Finance, Procurement and Improvement